nrocco/nrocco.github.io/_drafts/django-uwsgi-debian-initd-script.md

     exit 0

 I can now use `sudo service cookbook status` to see if my application is running or not. `sudo service cookbook start` to start it and `sudo service cookbook stop` to stop it.
-The uwsgi daemon starts with the following options defined in an external .ini file from /etc/uwsgi/cookbook.ini:
+The uwsgi daemon starts with the following options defined in an external `.ini` file from `/etc/uwsgi/cookbook.ini`:

     [uwsgi]